 - Jaw muscles contract with a force of 200 pounds on molars.

 - In 1900, the Tooth Fairy left an average of 12 cents.
-By 1998, she was living an average of one dollar.
+By 1998, she was leaving an average of one dollar.

 - 17 muscles are needed to smile, and 43 muscles are needed to frown.